w3c/src/src-prapi.md

 Status: This document does not reflect consensus; it is for discussion.

+In this document we refer to current implementation of APIs in Chromium browsers.
+These references are for illustrative purposes only and not meant to imply that all browsers must provide the same user experience.

 # Value Proposition for SRC through Payment Request

 SRC implementations exist that do not use Payment Request.
 Here are the primary usability and security benefits of a Payment Request (and payment handler) approach.